FraEgg/commodore-c128dcr-1571-switchless-floppydrive-8x-multi-floppy-speeder/README.md

 ## Description

 This project is an advanced development of the highly popular and fast DolphinDos 3 for the C128 and the 1571 floppy drive.
 It combines the best of the retro world with modern technology and was previously unavailable in this form.
-The **switchless 8x Multi-Floppy-Speeder** not only runs with DolphinDos 3 but also allows the operation of up to eight DOS kernels as well as C128 and C64 kernels, which can be conveniently activated via DOS commands.
+The **switchless 8x Multi-Floppy-Speeder** not only runs with DolphinDos 3 but also allows the operation of up to eight DOS Kernals as well as C128 and C64 Kernals, which can be conveniently activated via DOS commands.
 This means that, in addition to the original CBM-DOS and DolphinDos 3, JiffyDOS 128 can also be used, for example.
 Additionally, a **TrackCache** version of JiffyDOS is available, which significantly speeds up JiffyDOS.
 This ensures maximum compatibility.

 Version **3.x** now features **512 KB of RAM**, compared to version **2.x**, which had only **32 KB of RAM**.
 In combination with the **Peripheral Interface Adapter (PIA, type 6821 or 6521)**, it enables ultra-fast parallel data transfer as well as control of the **64 x 8 KB RAM banks (512 KB)**.

 With the enhanced **DolphinDos 25**, the floppy drive can independently read an entire disk into the **expanded 512 KB memory** in two RAM pages via DOS commands and then write it back to a newly formatted disk.
 This process is particularly fast since no data transfer to the computer is required.

 All components of the Multi-Speeder for the **C128DCR** are installed internally.
-The internal **kernel switcher** synchronously switches the appropriate C128/C64 kernel, while the internal **parallel port adapter board** ensures parallel data transfer.
+The internal **Kernal switcher** synchronously switches the appropriate C128/C64 Kernal, while the internal **parallel port adapter board** ensures parallel data transfer.
 The **User port** remains unused externally.

 The **switchless 8x Multi-Floppy-Speeder** with **512 KB RAM expansion** for the **Commodore C128DCR** is one of the most versatile accelerators for the internal **1571 floppy drive** of the C128DCR.